pponce/homebridge-script2/ISSUE_RESOLUTION_PLANS.md

 7. Keep deferred GETs pending across queued opposite-state commands so they observe the final serialized outcome rather than an intermediate state.

 Additional regression coverage must verify GET deferral after success, authoritative reconciliation after failure, stale pre-set read rejection, and post-set polling reconciliation.

+### HomeKit callback deadline

+The external command timeout and the HomeKit/controller callback deadline are separate.
+A command may be allowed to run for 120 seconds while the Home app stops waiting for the synchronous set callback much sooner.
+To prevent that controller-layer timeout:

+1. Acknowledge an unresolved set callback after `homekit_set_ack_timeout_ms` (default 5000 ms) while continuing to track the command.
+2. Keep short-command behavior authoritative: a command that succeeds or fails before the acknowledgement deadline settles the callback with its real result.
+3. Set the option to `0` when strict synchronous failure reporting is preferred over support for long-running commands.
+4. Never invoke an early-acknowledged callback again when the command eventually completes.
+5. If an early-acknowledged command later fails, bypass the state cache, read actual state, and update HomeKit when a switch service is available.
+6. Continue deferring GET and poll presentation state until the command settles.

+Regression coverage must verify timely acknowledgement, callback-once behavior after eventual success, and authoritative reconciliation after an eventual failure.